-Ah, the human obsession with cheese!
-I myself was vegetarian 5 years before going vegan because I didn’t want to give up cheese.
-With the abundance and variety of vegan cheese options available today, there are now more dairy-free choices than ever so you can have your cheese and eat it too!
+With the abundance and variety of vegan cheese options available today, there are now more dairy-free cheese choices than ever.
+So yes, you can have your cheese and eat it too!

 Whether you are looking for something to serve on a fruit and cheese platter, need an ingredient for your classic lasagna, or want a tasty sprinkle for Taco Tuesday, this vegan cheese guide has options for everything.
 You need these plant-powered cheeses in your life!

 We have a confession to make—we love cheese.
 Unfortunately, traditional dairy-based cheeses cause a lot of unnecessary suffering for dairy cows and goats, and they can cause a lot of health complications in humans, too.
 That’s why we decided to ditch dairy-based cheeses for the often-misunderstood but oh-so-yummy world of vegan cheeses.

 If you’re anything like we were, you’re probably confused about just what vegan cheese is, where you can find it, how you can make it yourself, and if it’s as nasty as some people make it out to be (spoiler: nope).
 So we put together this guide for people like you who are considering adopting a vegan diet and lifestyle, even part-time.